CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ~~~
 {% endraw %}

 Let's use this layout on `index.html`.
-Jekyll front matter has a special variable called `layout` where we can specify a layout for this page.
-In this case we want `index.html` to use the default layout.
+Jekyll front matter has a special variable called `layout` which is used to specify a layout for this page.
+In this case we want `index.html` to use the default layout:

 {% raw %}
 ~~~html